roboll/helmfile/README.md

   - values.yaml.gotmpl
 ```

-Every values file whose file extension is `.gotmpl` is considered as a tempalte file.
+Every values file whose file extension is `.gotmpl` is considered as a template file.

 Suppose `values.yaml.gotmpl` was something like: